Must I be tested prior to enrolling at Lee College?

 - Students enrolled in a vocational certificate program may only need a placement test—often only a reading test.

-- Students who have served in the military (discharged after August, 1990) or are serving in the military
+- Students who have served in the military (discharged after August, 1990) or are serving in the military are exempt.

 If I was exempt under the rules of TASP, am I still exempt?